The City of Raleigh Offers Opportunities to Serve

 Foster Grandparents provide one-on-one support services to children with special needs.
 They receive training and a small stipend.
 To be eligible, you must be 55 and over and meet income requirements.

 Volunteers work with the Raleigh Police Department to provide security patrols in parks, take crime reports by phone and perform data entry, among other duties.
 Volunteers receive training and must serve at least 15 hours per month.

-Parks and Recreation Volunteer Programs
+Parks, Recreation and Cultural Resources Volunteer Programs

-Stormwater Utility Volunteer Program
+Stormwater Management Volunteer Program

 The City encourages the public to be involved in protecting our waterways from pollution.
 Volunteers in the Adopt-A-Stream Program take part in regular stream walks and clean-up activities.
 The Storm Drain Marking Program focuses on preventing pollution and encouraging residents to keep trash and debris out of storm drains, which feed directly to nearby streams or other bodies of water.
 And Stream Monitoring Volunteers can get right into the water to directly measure the health of their neighborhood streams.

 Recycling Block Leaders help to increase community awareness of the importance of waste reduction.
 You can sign up to help in a number of different ways, from sending emails to your neighbors to setting up your own neighborhood recycling project.

 Citizens serve on a number of boards, commissions and committees by appointment of the Raleigh City Council.
 Learn more about this opportunity.